Wenfei-Xian/BLISTR/paper/Readme.md

 # Poly single amino acid in tree of plants
 proteins number >= 5,000, only one assembly retained for each species_taxid
 ## Phylogeny tree
-the phylogenetic tree of algae and bryophyta were built using orthofinder. the phylogenetic tree of Euphyllophytina was extract using rtree [https://github.com/daijiang/rtrees]
+the phylogenetic tree of algae and bryophyta were built using orthofinder [https://github.com/davidemms/OrthoFinder]
+the phylogenetic tree of Euphyllophytina was extract using rtree [https://github.com/daijiang/rtrees]

 ```